danbev/learning-ai/notes/ggml.md

         /*.order        =*/ GGML_CGRAPH_EVAL_ORDER_LEFT_TO_RIGHT,
 };
 ```
 Just to clarify that all tensors in the graph are nodes.
-Some nodes don't have any
+In ggml any node that is an operation
-incoming edges and are therefore leafs.
-More on this later.
+of and any node that participates in gradient computation.
-Notice that we create a .hash_table which is a struct with a size, a pointer to
+Notice that we create a `.hash_table` which is a struct with a size, a pointer to
 a bitset and a pointer to the hash keys.
 ```c
     typedef uint32_t ggml_bitset_t;